mrtomyum/paybox_web/README.md

   + Browse Item from Categories, pictures.
   + Or Short-cut select item by press on-screen numeric button.
 (Client must print a list of product with NUMBER for customer)
   + [Ux] User select less than 3 click must found target item.
-  + User choose size and quantity then select other item or proceed to check-out.
+  + User choose size(price) and quantity then ~~select other item and~~ proceed to check-out with no other item.
-  + Display 3 language in same page [Thai, Eng, Chinese].
+  + Display 3 language for selection in first page.
+[Thai, Eng, Chinese].
   + Voice greeting and sound effect when user selecting.

 + Local Storage
-  + DB SQlite3
+  + DB Sqlite3
   + Local pictures and media file.

 + Initialization on boot or manual or push command for "System Health Check-up" such as...